Biden’s team warns that Trump will mismanage vaccine distribution

 Mr. Klain also sought to elevate the importance of the Biden team’s role in distributing the vaccine over the Trump administration’s role in overseeing vaccine development.

-“Vaccines don’t save lives, vaccinations save lives,” said Mr. Klain.
+“Vaccines don’t save lives, vaccinations save lives,” Mr. Klain said.
 “And so the scientific work that’s been done to get this vaccine to the place where it can be approved by the FDA hopefully very very soon is just the first step.
 The much bigger step is actually getting those vaccinations to the American people.”

 Sign up for Daily Newsletters